When to Get Comprehensive Car Insurance in Spain (Expat Guide 2026)

 - Your car is over 8–10 years old

-- The vehicle has low market value
+- The market value is low

 - You drive occasionally

-- You prioritise minimum cost
+- You prioritise cost over full protection

-How to Decide: Vehicle Value vs Insurance Cost
+How to Decide: Value vs Insurance Cost

 Example: